Island Music Guild History

 Late 1990’s

 The Guild teachers initially started as a group of private music instructors based out of a tiny music store called Deering Music.
 The store was owned by Barbara Deering, who is a bit of a local musician and acting icon.
 The store was located in Lynnwood Center, Bainbridge Island.
+To continue operating, services like that colorado llc yearly report are never forgotten.

 1999